Rumpunzel/rpg-thingy/playing-the-game/skill-tests/challenges.md

 <figure>
   <img src="https://64.media.tumblr.com/b3f979912d36f99ba5b7be80c1707c14/tumblr_oq2608N2Bs1ro2bqto1_1280.jpg" alt="Late-Night Mugging">
-  <figcaption>A good ol' late-night mugging can be resolved with a single die roll.</figcaption>
+  <figcaption>A good ol' late-night mugging can be resolved with a single challenge.</figcaption>
 </figure>

 Should it ever be unclear what difficulty a test is supposed to be, it will most likely be **1;** you only need to achieve **1** effort to succeed.

 If both an environmental and an opponent's trait would notably hinder your efforts, add their ratings together to determine the test's difficulty.
-Only add the rating of **1** environmental trait and/or **1** opponent's trait to the difficulty of a simple test.
+Only add the rating of **1** environmental trait and/or **1** opponent's trait to the difficulty of a challenge.
 When multiple would apply, choose the highest or most relevant.

-If the difficulty of a simple test ever exceeds **3,** consider the characters' goals to determine if a single die roll really is the best way to resolve the situation or if a more detailed conflict in the form of a [Gauntlet](../gauntlets) would be more appropriate.
+If the difficulty of a challenge ever exceeds **3,** consider the characters' goals to determine if a single die roll really is the best way to resolve the situation or if a more detailed conflict in the form of a [Gauntlet](../gauntlets) would be more appropriate.

 ## Consequences

-It is vital that the story is never unchanged after a skill test, so when you fail a simple test, at least one of a few different things which will happen.
+It is vital that the story is never unchanged after a skill test, so when you fail a challenge, at least one of a few different things which will happen.

 In many cases the GM will introduce an interesting narrative consequence.
 Either you got what you wanted at a cost or something dramatic follows your failure.